LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### &lt;time_between_sites&gt;

-**Description:** The time between sites can be specified as a list in the parameter file or provided in a CSV file format.
+**Description:** The following parameters specify the time required between surveys for planning, travel, setup, and takedown.
+This includes all the time not spent on the actual site survey, but the time needed between each site survey by a crew.

 #### file (time_between_sites)